 1 liter of this soap (33.8 fl. oz.) costs $26.

 This last major section has 7 different categories:

 - Air Treatment

 - Surface Cleaners

 - Water Treatment

 Let’s check the last one – the eSpring Water Purifier.

 This water treatment system can be attached to the standard kitchen faucets using a device that just screws onto the existing faucet.

-It has been constructed from safe materials and claims are back by test data.
+It has been constructed from safe materials and claims are backed by test data.
 It allows the beneficial minerals to pass through (such as magnesium, calcium, etc)

-This U.S. patented carbon-block filter and UV light effectively removes more than 140 potential impurities.
+This U.S. patented carbon-block filter and UV light effectively remove more than 140 potential impurities.